mozilla/id-specs/browserid/index.md

 <pre>
 navigator.id.beginProvisioning(provisionEmailFunction);
 </pre>
-with <tt>provisionEmailFunction</tt> a function that accepts an email address and a certificate validity duration as parameters.
+with `provisionEmailFunction` a function that accepts an email address and a certificate validity duration as parameters.

 Once the email address determined, the domain SHOULD check that the user is properly authenticated to use this email address.
 If she isn't, the domain SHOULD call
 <pre>
  navigator.id.raiseProvisioningFailure(explanation)
 </pre>
-with <tt>explanation</tt> a string explaining the failure.
+with `explanation` a string explaining the failure.
 The domain SHOULD concludes all JavaScript activity after making this call.

-You SHOULD use one of the following <tt>explanation</tt> codes:
+You SHOULD use one of the following `explanation` codes:
-* <tt>user is not authenticated as target user</tt> - Indicates UA should show sign in screen again, due to an error
+* `user is not authenticated as target user` - Indicates UA should show sign in screen again, due to an error

 If the user is properly authenticated, the domain MUST call:
 <pre>
  navigator.id.genKeyPair(gotPublicKey);
 </pre>
-with <tt>gotPublicKey</tt> a function that accepts a JWK-string-formatted public-key.
+with `gotPublicKey` a function that accepts a JWK-string-formatted public-key.

 The domain's JavaScript SHOULD then send this JWK string to the domain's backend server.
-The domain's backend server SHOULD certify this key along with the email address provided to its <tt>provisionEmailFunction</tt> function, and an expiration date at least 1 minutes in the future.
+The domain's backend server SHOULD certify this key along with the email address provided to its `provisionEmailFunction` function, and an expiration date at least 1 minutes in the future.
 The backend server SHOULD NOT issue a certificate valid longer than 24 hours.
 The domain's backend server SHOULD then deliver an Identity Certificate back to its JavaScript context.
 The domain's JavaScript MUST finally call: